Secretariat of Agrarian, Land, and Urban Development

-The Mexican Secretariat for Agrarian, Land and Urban Development (Spanish: Secretaría de Desarrollo Agrario, Territorial y Urbano, SEDATU) is the Mexican cabinet agency in charge of agriculture, urban development and living space.
+The Secretariat for Agrarian, Land and Urban Development (Spanish: Secretaría de Desarrollo Agrario, Territorial y Urbano, SEDATU) is the Mexican cabinet agency in charge of agriculture, urban development and living space.

 History

 SEDATU was established by reforms to the Organic Law of the Federal Public Administration that were promulgated on January 2, 2013.
 With its creation, the Secretariat of Agrarian Reform was dissolved.

 Subsidiary agencies include Infonavit, the national workers' housing fund.